 - Scrape the cake batter into the prepared pan and smooth the top.
 Bake on the center rack for 28 to 32 minutes, until it is light golden brown and a toothpick inserted into the center comes out clean.
 Remove from the oven, place on a wire rack, and let cool in the pan for 5 minutes.
 Run a sharp knife along the edge of the cake to loosen it, then gently turn the cake out onto a serving plate and let cool completely.
 Serve with berries, almonds, and whipped cream, as desired.

-- To freeze the cake, let it cool completely, then tightly wrap it in plastic and place in the freezer.
+- TO FREEZE: Let it cool completely, then tightly wrap it in plastic and place in the freezer for up to 2 months.
 Let it thaw in the refrigerator overnight before serving.
-The cake can be frozen for up to 2 months.

 Join today and start saving your favorite recipes